letsencrypt/boulder/README.md

 And edit docker-compose.yml to change the FAKE_DNS environment variable to match.

-Alternatively, you don't have to edit your docker-compose.yml file (replace 172.17.0.1 with the IPv4 address found in the command above)
+Alternatively, you can overload the docker-compose.yml default with an environmental variable using -e (replace 172.17.0.1 with the host IPv4 address found in the command above)

     docker-compose run -e FAKE_DNS=172.17.0.1 --service-ports boulder ./start.py